Andryas/varvenza.com/content/posts/01-async-programming-in-shiny-plus-spinners/index.en.md

 # The problem

-Last week I had a task job to async a part of the code because it was freezing the entire application.
-For those that don’t know, the Shiny works in a sync way, which means it executes code in sequence, so if you click on one button and it has a long operation, the entire application will wait until the operation ends.

 To exemplify, I create a simple app with two extensive operations.
 The data you will find here consists of the distance between pairs of each city in the State of Parana in Brazil, some geographics coordinations and sf things to create maps.
 And we will be using the idea of Travel Salesman to illustrate.
 We will calculate all the possible routes between